Guide

 Upwind/downwind loops: Ozone Pocket Rocket or BRM Kanaha

-Downwind point-to-point: BRM Maliko 2 or Ozone PowerPack
+Downwind point-to-point: BRM Maliko 2, Ozone PowerPack, or North Ranger

 Surf and wave riding: BRM Ka’a